 While the movement appears to have burst out of nowhere, Mike Wendling has been tracking the Alt-Right for years.
-He reveals the role of technological utopians, reactionary philosophers, the notorious 4chan and 8chan bulletin boards, and a range of bloggers, vloggers and tweeters, highlighting the extreme ideas which underpin the movement's thought.
+He reveals the role of technological utopians, reactionary philosophers, the notorious 4chan and 8chan bulletin boards, and a range of bloggers, vloggers and tweeters, along with the extreme ideas which underpin the movement’s thought.

 Mike Wendling is a writer, producer and broadcaster.
 An editor at BBC Trending, which investigates social media stories, he’s spent years covering extremism and internet culture for radio, online and television, and was part of the BBC team covering the 2016 US presidential election.
 He is the author of Alt-Right: From 4chan to the White House (Pluto, 2018).